ThomasGaubert/zephyr/android/README.md

 [Join the beta](https://play.google.com/apps/testing/com.texasgamer.zephyr) to get early access to updates.

 ## Configuration
-Firebase is used for analyitcs and crash reporting.
+Firebase is used for analytics and crash reporting.
 Add your `google-services.json` file within the `app` directory to enable these features.

+Fabric is also used for analytics and crash reporting.
+Add your `fabric.properties` within the `app` directory to enable these features.